PoivretJulien/rotating_cube_sdl2/README.md

-update: cpu AA fixed with custom rgb value. i need to learn sdl for that more seriously ..., what is sure by now: im locking a sreamed sdl texture in order to update the frame which result to ONE sdl call, instead of thousands calls by edges drawing points ( note: cpu AA is not for good performance and will break on heavy mesh, but OpenGl/Vulkan are not the purpose for now the goal is a minimal visualiser of matrix view transformation with an sdl context )
+update: cpu AA fixed with custom rgb value.
+( note: cpu AA is not for good performance and will break on heavy mesh, but OpenGl/Vulkan are not the purpose for now, the goal is a minimal visualizer of matrix view transformation in an sdl context )

 Minimal C++ code about visual matrices.